asus4/onnxruntime-unity-examples/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+> [!IMPORTANT]
+> If you have questions related to custom models, please post them in the Discussions section instead of creating an Issue.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]